 - When you export advocate data, you will see the Match Criteria of an Advocate.

 - Match Categories can be updated from data in Salesforce.com

-When setting the visibility of Challenges based on multiple Match Criteria, the system will look for advocates that contain one of the identified Match Criteria AND the other identified Match Criteria.
+When setting the visibility of Challenges based on multiple Match Criteria, you can choose that advocates satisfy any or all of the Match Criteria selected.

 When should I use Groups and not Match Categories?